incorruptable/CorporateSignatureGenerator/README.md

-Developed by Scott Berkett
-Input and design requirements by James Wolf Dandy
+Developed by Scott Berkett in accordance with design requirements by James Wolf Dandy

 A signature generator for use with Microsoft Outlook/O365 Outlook.